wa0nder/Count2Many/README.md

 ## Project what?

-This lets you create and name as many counters as you like and persist them to a database (currently a simple file write with PHP back-end) by clicking the save button - enjoy the progress indicator :)
+This lets you create an owner name for the timers you'll create and then create and name as many counters as you like and persist them to a database ~~(temporarily a simple file write with PHP back-end)~~ by clicking the save button - enjoy the progress indicator :)

 You can also view each counter on its own page by clicking its name then remove them when you are done.

 ## Project where?

-I should have this up on my site for a live demo soon.
+You can now try it out [here](http://chalk.infinityfreeapp.com/Count2Many/main.html).